 - Version control – maintaining environments under version control enables fast deployment and fast recovery

-- Blue/green deployment – a technique that permits automatic switching between two environments, one for deployment and one that is live
+- Blue/green deployment – a technique that permits on-demand switching between staging and production environments

 Verify the Solution

 Before being released to end users, deployments must be verified for functional integrity and robustness.
 When they’re coupled, deployment and release have to happen almost instantaneously, as decisions must be made immediately about whether to rollback or not.
-When they’re decoupled, however, there’s room to test new functionality extensively in production before marking it as ready for release.
-Immediately following the migration to production, solutions undergo a final round of testing, typically in the form of smoke testing and/or light user acceptance testing, but also stress and performance testing that can only be done in production.
+When they’re decoupled, however, there’s room to test new functionality extensively in production before approving it for release.
+Immediately following the migration to production, solutions undergo a final round of testing.
+Typically, this is conducted through smoke testing and/or light user acceptance testing, but also as a stress and performance test, which can only be done in production.
 This provides a critical sanity check that tests the behavior of the solution in an actual production environment.

 Continuous Integration will have already provided assurance upstream that the solution will behave as expected in production; however, surprises do occur.
 When verification reveals critical defects, deployments must either be rolled back or fixed quickly to prevent them from contaminating the production environment or disrupting the flow of business.

-Once the deployed changes are verified and operable as intended in the production environment, they are one step closer to being able to release.
-Four skills help drive verification:
+Once the deployed changes are verified in the production environment, they are one step closer to being released.
+Four practices help drive verification:

 - Production testing – the ability to test solutions in production when they are still ‘dark’